 - Coordinated sea ice underflights of CryoSat, Sentinel-3 and SARAL/AltiKa in different locations

 - Coincident flights with PanArcMIP EC/AWI, NASA Operation IceBridge and GLISTN

 - Large-scale in situ work on sea ice (Lincoln Sea and Cambridge Bay) and land ice (EGIG-line)

-First results of KAREN and ASIRAS differences over sea ice show about half the snow depth when compared to large scale in situ measurements taken in the Lincoln Sea.
-This is however, based on a simple TRMFA 50% for both radars, and needs further evaluation.
-Published results of the in situ data show overall good agreement with snow depths obtained using Warren climatology for this particular period and location.
-Quicklook data of snow depth obtained with NASA Operation IceBridge snow radar show results between in situ and KAREN-ASIRAS.
+First results of KAREN and ASIRAS differences over sea ice showed about half the snow depth when compared to large scale in situ measurements taken in the Lincoln Sea.
+This is, however, based on a simple TRMFA 50% for both radars, and needs further evaluation.
+Published results of the in situ data showed overall good agreement with snow depths obtained using Warren climatology for this particular period and location.
+Quicklook data of snow depth obtained with NASA Operation IceBridge snow radar showed results between in situ and KAREN-ASIRAS.

 Over the EGIG line the in situ firn cores show good correlation with RACMO firn density model.
 Based on pRES and ASIRAS data the upper annual layers can be identified in the dry snow zone T19 and beyond with expected volume scattering down to 6 m at T19.

 |Data Coverage (Year)||2017|